active-logic/howl/docs/symset-updates.md

 - Update the CLI; required because grammar injection uses the current symset; may cause a segfault, if so just re-run (REF ISSUE).
 - Inject, rebuild, test and re-publish the tree-sitter grammar; necessary because `language-howl` requires an (npm) published grammar.
+- Run `./scripts/patch-uta`; to copy engine files to Uta (a dependency would be nice, not possible right now)
 - Suggest updating `language-howl` to the latest grammar; could be automated; language-howl freezes the grammar version because there is no staging.

 `apm install` should trigger a GYP rebuild; if not either the previous step failed, or perhaps the npm package is not live yet.

 ## Update Uta

-Running `./scripts/patch-uta`; will copy engine files from the howl repo to Uta.
-A dependency would be nicer, but right now this is not possible.

 Open Uta, then ensure the new engine files build correctly and select "Make Snippets".